MicrosoftDocs/cloud-adoption-framework/docs/modernize/modernize-strategies/process-modernization.md

 Dependencies: cross linking​
 Review the current TOC under CAF/Adopt/Innovate/Best practices/Empower adoption for other cross linking suggestions.-->

-# Modernize your process
+# Modernize your processes for the cloud

-Learn how to modernize your process.
+Learn how to modernize your process for the cloud.
 Modernizing your processes increases operational efficiency.
 Operational efficiency reduces the total cost of ownership of your workloads.

 :::image type="content" source="../../_images/modernize/process-modernization/devops-and-tools-512.png" alt-text="image showing a circle with 4 segments":::